DWELLING TYPES

 Laundry cpd

-Our small secondary dwellings (SSD’s) are custom-designed, permanent structures that blend seamlessly with your existing home.
+Our small secondary dwellings (SSD’s or ‘granny flats’) are custom-designed, permanent structures that blend seamlessly with your existing home.
 Unlike 'off-the-shelf' or flat-pack options, they offer tailored quality and architectural refinement.

 NEST